 A directory of the College’s faculty is available on KBOCC’s website at the following URL: http://www.kbocc.edu/faculty/

-Accreditation, Approval and Licensure
+Accreditation, Approval, and Licensure

 Keweenaw Bay Ojibwa Community College is accredited by the Higher Learning Commission of the North Central Association, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, 312.263.0456.

-The Drug Free Schools and Communities Act Amendments of 1989 requires institutions who participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
+The Drug-Free Schools and Communities Act Amendments of 1989 requires institutions who participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
 Information about the College’s drug and alcohol abuse education programs, standards of conduct relating to drug and alcohol use, and the possible repercussions of violating state and institutional drug and alcohol policies can be found on pages 25 – 29 in KBOCC’s Student Handbook.
 The Student Handbook is available at the following URL: Student Handbook

 Annual Security Report

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is federal law which requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on, and near their respective campuses.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is the federal law which requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on, and near their respective campuses.

 KBOCC’s Annual Security Report includes statistics for the previous three years concerning reported crime that occurred on campus including certain off-campus buildings owned or controlled by KBOCC, on public property within or immediately adjacent to KBOCC and or accessible from the campus.
 The report also includes institutional policies concerning campus safety, such as alcohol and drug use, crime prevention, crime reporting, sexual assault and others.
-A detailed safety and security report is distributed to all current students and employees by October 1 each year.
+A detailed safety and security report are distributed to all current students and employees by October 1 each year.
 The 2016 Annual Security Report is available at the following URL: http://www.kbocc.edu/crime-statistics/

 Privacy of Student Records